 Therapeutic Modalities

-My education and training are deeply-rooted in both relational psychodynamic thought and evidence-based and trauma-informed interventions, such as EMDR.
-Each client is different, and it is important that I get to know you as an individual to craft our work together.
-I approach our work in a relational and psychodynamic way, and also utilize EMDR and other trauma-informed interventions, as needed, to supplement our talk therapy.
+Erin’s education and training are deeply-rooted in both relational psychodynamic thought and evidence-based + trauma-informed interventions, such as EMDR and IFS.
+Each client is different, and Erin believes it is important to get to know you as an individual in order to craft your work together.

 What it is:

-Relational psychodynamic (or psychoanalytic) therapy is a type of talk therapy that balances my facilitating a warm, safe, and supportive therapeutic relationship with helping you to get to know yourself on a deep level.
-Together, we aim to co-create a safe place, over time, to explore your inner world, past experiences, and unconscious patterns.
-It is less about quick relief; It is a deep approach that gets to the root of emotional and relational struggles, leading to long-lasting changes.
+Relational psychodynamic (or psychoanalytic) therapy is a type of talk therapy that balances facilitating a warm, safe, and supportive therapeutic relationship with helping clients get to know themselves on a deep level.
+This work aims to co-create a safe place to explore clients’ inner worlds, past experiences, and unconscious patterns.
+It is less about quick relief; it is a deep approach that gets to the root of emotional and relational struggles, leading to long-lasting changes, over time.

 How it works:

-In relational psychodynamic therapy, we will explore your thoughts, feelings, and experiences - anything that comes up, as it comes up.
-We may explore the past to heal the present.
-I pay close attention to what you have to say, eventually getting to know you and your patterns.
-Over time, we co-create a safe, open, and honest relationship where you can experience unconditional support, understand yourself better, undo unhelpful patterns, and ultimately feel more connected to yourself and others.
-There is no script, and no “right” way to do this - and I will be there with you every step of the way.
-I will help you to slow down, notice deeper feelings, and connect dots you may not have been able to see on your own.
-Growing in self awareness leads to big changes, over time.
+Relational psychodynamic therapy explores your thoughts, feelings, and experiences - anything that comes up, as it comes up.
+This work explores the past in order to heal the present.
+Erin pays close attention to what you have to say, eventually getting to know you and your patterns.
+Over time, a safe, open, and honest relationship is created where you can experience unconditional support, understand yourself better, undo unhelpful patterns, and ultimately feel more connected to yourself and others.
+There is no script, and no “right” way to do this - and Erin will be there with you every step of the way.
+They will help you to slow down, notice deeper feelings, and connect dots you may not have been able to see on your own.
+Growing in self awareness leads to big changes in the long run.

 Who it is for:

-Those wanting meaningful long term growth and change, not quick symptom relief.
-It is for those struggling with anxiety, depression, low self esteem, struggling with relationship issues, major life changes, and other personal difficulties.
+Those wanting meaningful long term growth and change, as opposed to quick symptom relief.
+It is for those struggling with anxiety, depression, low self-esteem, relationship issues, major life changes, and other personal difficulties.
 If you are curious about your own inner world, and want to make big changes in the long-term, psychodynamic therapy may be for you.

 What it is: